Step into history with these pilgrims' walking routes

 Another highlight of the Pilgrims’ Way is undoubtedly St-Martha-on-the-Hill, a church set amid the woodland of the Surrey Hills to the south-east of Guildford, and not accessible by car.
 Walkers can relax on a strategically sited bench with its own sandy beach.
 An aura of peace and tranquillity pervades the site, which has been occupied by a place of Christian worship since Saxon times.

 The village of Walsingham in Norfolk has a legacy of pilgrimage dating back to the Middle Ages.
 At one point it actually surpassed Canterbury as the nation’s most important place of pilgrimage, thanks to its dedication to the Virgin Mary.

 Even more surprising is the fact that there are both Catholic and Anglican shrines in the village.
 Today, a great ruined arch is all that remains of the medieval priory of Our Lady of Walsingham.
-With three Walsingham Way long-distance walking routes converging on the village, efforts are currently afoot (backed by CPRE Norfolk) to open up more of the old trail between Norwich and Walsingham.
+In 2021, a new fully waymarked route between Norwich and Walsingham was launched.